 Figure 5.
-Suggested rotor setup for each experiment with the ipsogen BCR-ABL1 mbcr Kit.
-F1-5: BCR-ABL mbcr standards; C1-3: ABL standards; S: unknown DNA sample to be analyzed; H2O: water control.
+Suggested rotor setup for each experiment with the ipsogen BCR-ABL1 Mbcr Kit.
+F1-5: BCR-ABL Mbcr standards; C1-3: ABL standards; S: unknown DNA sample to be analyzed; H2O: water control.

-qPCR on LightCycler 1.2 and 2.0 Instruments
+qPCR on LightCycler 1.2 and 2.0 instruments

 Note: Because of particular technological requirements, LightCycler experiments must be performed using specific reagents.
-We recommend to use the LightCycler TaqMan Master and to follow the manufacturer's instructions to prepare the Master Mix 5x.
+We recommend use of the LightCycler TaqMan Master reaction mixes and to follow the manufacturer's instructions to prepare the Master Mix 5x.

-- 1. Thaw all necessary components and place them on ice. - 2.
-Prepare the following qPCR mix according to the number of samples being processed.
+- 1. Thaw all necessary components and place them on ice. - Prepare the following qPCR mix according to the number of samples being processed.

-Table 11 describes the pipetting scheme for the preparation of one reagent mix, calculated to achieve a final reaction volume of $20 \,\mu$ l.
-A pre-mix can be prepared, according to the number of reactions, using the same primers and probe mix (either PPC-ABL or PPF-mbcr).
+Table 12 describes the pipetting scheme for the preparation of one reagent mix, calculated to achieve a final reaction volume of 20 μ l.
+A pre-mix can be prepared, according to the number of reactions, using the same primers and probe mix (either PPC-ABL or PPF-Mbcr).
 Extra volumes are included to compensate for pipetting error.

-Component 1 reaction (μl) ABL: 14+1 reactions (μl) BCR-ABL mbcr: 16+1 reactions (μl) Final concentration Freshly prepared LightCycler TaqMan Master Mix, 5x 4.0 60 68.0 1x Primers and probe mix, 25x 0.8 12 13.6 1x Nuclease- free PCR grade water 10.2 153 173.4 - Sample (to be added at step 4) 5.0 5 each 5.0 each - Total volume 20.0 20 each 20.0 each
+Component 1 reaction (μl) ABL: 14 +1 reactions (μI) BCR-ABL Mbcr: 16 + 1 reactions (μl) Final concentration Freshly prepared LightCycler TaqMan Master Mix, 5x 4.0 60 68.0 1x Primers and probe mix, 25x 0.8 12 13.6 1x Nuclease- free PCR grade water 10.2 153 173.4 Sample (to be added at step 4) 5 5 each 5 each - Total volume 20 20 each 20 each

 - 3. Dispense 15 μ l of the qPCR pre-mix per capillary. - 4.
-Add 5 μ l of the RT product (cDNA, 100 ng RNA equivalent) obtained in the reverse transcription (see "Protocol: Recommended standardized EAC reverse transcription", page 12) in the corresponding tube (total volume 20 μ l). - 5.
+Add 5 μ l of the RT product (cDNA, 100 ng RNA equivalent) obtained in the reverse transcription (see "Protocol: Recommended standardized EAC reverse transcription", page 14) in the corresponding tube (total volume 20 μ l). - 5.
 Mix gently, by pipetting up and down. - 6.
 Place the capillaries in the adapters provided with the apparatus, and briefly centrifuge (700 x g, approximately 10 seconds). - 7.
 Load the capillaries into the thermal cycler according to the manufacturer recommendations. - 8.
-Program the LightCycler 1.2 or 2.0 Instrument with the thermal cycling program as indicated in Table 12.
+Program the LightCycler 1.2 or 2.0 instruments with the thermal cycling program as indicated in Table 13.

-Table 12.
+Table 13.
 Temperature profile

-Quantification
+Mode of analysis Quantification

-Temperature: 95°C
+Hold Temperature: 95°C

 Time: 10 minutes

 Ramp: 20

-50 times
+Cycling 50 times

 95°C for 10 seconds; ramp: 20

 60°C for 1 minute; ramp: 20; with acquisition of FAM fluorescence: Single

-45°C for 1 minute; ramp: 20
+Hold 2 45°C for 1 minute; ramp: 20

 - 9. For the LightCycler 1.2, follow step 9a.
 For the LightCycler 2.0, follow step 9b. - 9a.
 LightCycler 1.2: The F1/F2 and "2nd derivative analysis" mode is recommended.
-Start the thermal cycling program, as indicated in Table 12. - 9b.
+Start the thermal cycling program, as indicated in Table 13. - 9b.
 LightCycler 2.0: We recommend using Automated (F"max) analysis on LightCycler 2.0 Software version 4.0 to obtain reproducible results.
-Start the thermal cycling program, as indicated in Table 12.
+Start the thermal cycling program, as indicated in Table 13.